nesneros/my-zcomet/dotfiles/kitty/README.md

 # How to change theme ###

-Execute 'kitty +kitten theme' and select 'M' (Modify kitty.conf to load 1984 Dark).
+* Execute 'kitty +kitten themes' and select 'P'

-This will write to current-theme.conf which is in .gitignore, and hence no changes in git.
+* Move the selected theme to the 'themes' folder
+* symlink current-theme.conf to the theme you want.